mag-shadowhunter/CRA_assgn_3_4/CodeBook.md

 5. Uses descriptive activity names to name the activities in the data set o	Entire numbers in code column of the TidyData replaced with corresponding activity taken from second column of the activities variable

-6. Appropriately labels the data set with descriptive variable names o	Updated column names for new dataset
+6. Labels the data set with descriptive variable names o	Updated column names for new dataset

-7. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject o	Cleaned data (cld_data) is created by sumarizing TidyData after being groupped by subject and activity. o	Export Tidy Data into Tidy.txt file.
+7. Creates a second, independent tidy data set with the average of each variable for each activity and each subject o	Cleaned data (cld_data) is created by sumarizing TidyData after being groupped by subject and activity. o	Export Tidy Data into Tidy.txt file.